Introduction Cortana Intelligence Suite

 of one CIS components is stored in Azure Storage before being consumed by another component.
 In this module you

 will learn about the different types of storage available in Azure Storage.
 Also will you become familiar with

-some of the tools to load and manage files in Azure storage, such as Visual Studio and the Microsoft Azure Storage
+some of the tools to load and manage files in Azure storage.

 - Azure blob storage